SlowDash integrates Python scripts written by users, with features including:

 Here is an example of using SlowPy Controls.
 In this example, we use a power supply device that accepts SCPI commands through Ethernet.

-# write a value to the control node: this will issue a SCPI command "V0 10;*OPC?"
+# Write a value to the control node: this will issue SCPI command "VOLT 10;*OPC?"

 set(10)